Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--fresh` is passed, the installation process will not re-use any options from previous installs.

+    If `--cc=<compiler>` is passed, attempt to compile using the specified compiler.
+The specified argument should be the name of the compiler's executable, for instance `gcc-4.2` for Apple's GCC 4.2.

     If `--use-clang` is passed, attempt to compile using clang.